 k) Participating in votes for Association activities (where applicable).

-m) Must attend a minimum of 6 General Monthly Meetings and 6 events/rides per calendar year.
+m) Must attend a minimum of 6 general monthly meetings, both in person or virtual, and 6 events/rides per calendar year.
 It shall be the attempt of each member to exceed the minimum attendance requirements.
 New members shall endeavor to attend as many meetings, events, and rides as possible and available during the remainder of their first calendar year.
 In the event that a new member is not presented with the minimum requirements; it shall not be held against that new member.

 n) All Full Members are at the discretion of the governing officers, any disciplinary action that requires separation of a member from the Association shall be final.
 A separated former member may petition the National Chapter (Chapter 1) for reinstatement after a calendar sum of 90 days.

-GYPSY MEMBERS - A Gypsy Member must meet the following requirements:
+VAGABOND MEMBERS – A Vagabond Member must meet the following requirements:

-b) All Gypsy Members shall belong to the National Chapter (Chapter 1) until they are able to create or join a nearby chapter.
+b) All Vagabond Members shall belong to the National Chapter (Chapter 1) until they are able to create or join a nearby chapter.

-c) Gypsy Members shall be required to pay the dues at whatever the National Chapter’s rate may be, not to exceed $20 dollars per member per month.
+c) Vagabond Members shall be required to pay the dues at whatever the National Chapter’s rate may be, not to exceed $40 dollars per member per month.

-d) Gypsy Members shall affix a small straight tape in similar manner of officer name tapes, with red lettering, black background and black border, but shall bear the word “GYPSY.”
+d) Vagabond Members shall affix a small straight tape in similar manner of officer name tapes, with red lettering, black background and black border, but shall bear the word “VAGABOND.”

-e) Gypsy Members are subject to all RRAMA bylaws and guidelines and shall meet all requirements.
-It should be noted that a Gypsy Member is NOT the desired long term status of a member, and that any “GYPSY” should attempt to join or charter a permanent Chapter.”
+e) Vagabond Members are subject to all RRAMA bylaws and guidelines and shall meet all requirements.
+It should be noted that a Vagabond Member is NOT the desired long-term status of a member, and that any “VAGABOND” should attempt to join or charter a permanent Chapter.”

 PROBATIONARY MEMBERS – Probationary member must meet the following requirements: